FAQs & FGAs (Frequently Given Answers)

 Futures Lab is for you if you recognize yourself in any of these:

-- "I'm going to college and I know what I want to do..."
-Fantastic!
-Futures Lab will provide opportunities to engage in deep, self-directed learning around a specific area of interest.
+- “I’m going to college and I know what I want to do…” Fantastic!
+Futures Lab provides opportunities to engage in deep, authentic learning around specific areas of interest that can complement and round-out your academic success.

-- "I don't know what I want to do after high school..."
-We get it!
+- “I feel disengaged and don’t know what I want to do…” We get it!
 If you are looking to try some stuff and see what clicks, you will fit right in at Futures Lab.
-Come explore your options while developing the skills and experience employers and post-secondary schools are looking for.
+Come explore your options and learn more about yourself while developing the skills and experience employers and post-secondary schools are looking for.

 How does Futures Lab work with my existing school schedule?

-This is our biggest question by far and it's simpler than you think.
+This is our most frequently asked question by far and it’s simpler than you think!
 Futures Lab classes meet every day either in the morning or afternoon.
-We will offer both full-year and semester-long pathway options to accommodate students' needs and interests.
+We offer both full-year and semester-long pathway options to accommodate students' needs, interests, and schedules.
 Our counselor works directly with home campus counselors to make sure that students' class schedules are built to accommodate both Futures Lab and home campus classes.
 Most of our high schools are now on a 4 period day so Futures Lab is a perfect fit as you take two classes with us and two on your home campus.

 Is Futures Lab a school?

-Not exactly.
-Futures Lab is a PSD program.
-We are similar to a school in that our classes all offer credits that count toward PSD graduation in multiple areas.
-However, we do not have full-time students which means we don't have a graduating class, we don't do standardized testing, and we don't offer the full complement of classes that would be required to issue diplomas.
+Futures Lab is not a school; Futures Lab is a PSD program.
+We are similar to a school in that our classes all offer credits that count toward PSD graduation.
+However, we do not have full-time students which means we don’t have a graduating class, we don’t do standardized testing, and we don’t offer the full complement of classes that would be required to issue diplomas.

 We believe that Futures Lab offers the best of both worlds: Students remain enrolled in some classes at their home campus and spend half their day in their pathway at the Lab.

-I'd love to come to the Lab, but I still need to take Language Arts/Econ/Humanities/Finance.
+I’d love to come to the Lab, but I still need to take Language Arts/Econ/Math/Humanities/Finance.
 Is Futures Lab still an option?

-To make Futures Lab as accessible as possible, we offer the opportunity for students to earn additional graduation credits while they're on our campus.
-We offer two unique Humanities courses: "Disruptive Technologies" and "Creativity & Innovation" that meet PSD's Humanities requirement.
-We also offer Economics and Finance, as well as a variety of Language Arts electives from Creative Writing to Popular Songwriting.
+To make Futures Lab as accessible as possible, we offer the opportunity for students to earn additional graduation credits while they’re on our campus.
+For 2022–2023, we offer courses that meet PSD graduation requirements in Math, Language Arts, Science, Economics, Personal Financial Literacy, and Humanities.

 Several of our pathway courses offer core content credit as well.
 This varies by pathway so take a look at the Pathway page or reach out to us for clarification.